https://www.un.org/sg/en/node/262058

 Statement on Ukraine

-2022224일 러시아 대통령 블라디미르 푸틴이 내린 특별 군사작전 개시 명령 선포에 따라 러시아가 우크라이나에 대한 침공 개시.
+2022년 2월 24일 러시아 대통령 블라디미르 푸틴이 내린 특별 군사작전 개시 명령 선포에 따라 러시아가 우크라이나에 대한 침공 개시.

 [ICOMOS Statement on Ukraine] Paris, 24 February 2022

-As one of the foremost organisations in the heritage field and Advisory Body to the World Heritage Committee, it reminds all involved of the extreme fragility of the cultural heritage during armed conflict, even to unintentional damage, and the commitments of care they have made under the UNESCO Cultural Conventions in particular the 1954 Hague Convention and its two Protocols, the 1972 World Heritage Convention and the 2003 Convention for the Safeguarding of the Intangible Cultural Heritage and their absolute duty to do everything in their power to preserve all heritage, in all its components and layers, from damage.
+ICOMOS deplores the lives already lost and threatened by the deterioration of the situation in the Ukrainian territory.
+ICOMOS also fears that serious threats weigh on Ukraine’s heritage.As one of the foremost organisations in the heritage field and Advisory Body to the World Heritage Committee, it reminds all involved of the extreme fragility of the cultural heritage during armed conflict, even to unintentional damage, and the commitments of care they have made under the UNESCO Cultural Conventions – in particular the 1954 Hague Convention and its two Protocols, the 1972 World Heritage Convention and the 2003 Convention for the Safeguarding of the Intangible Cultural Heritage – and their absolute duty to do everything in their power to preserve all heritage, in all its components and layers, from damage.

 ICOMOS is at the disposal of its colleagues and the authorities in Ukraine for any support or advice it may be able to give in safeguarding cultural heritage or risk preparedness measures.